| Title: | Portable and Performant Tour Animations |

 TRUE or FALSE

-Two datasets are available; mnist_embeddings_8d
+Two datasets are available; mnist_embeddings_8d contains 8-dimensional

-embedding vectors and mnist_embeddings_32d
+embedding vectors and mnist_embeddings_32d contains 32-dimensional

 embedding vectors.